 The blood test, like the rest of the medical exam, is used to identify any health concerns you may have so that the underwriter can accurately set your life insurance rates.
 Underwriters generally use blood tests to look for high cholesterol, drug or tobacco use, and high-risk medical conditions like diabetes.

 What is the life insurance blood test?

-The medical exam and blood test are part of the underwriting process, which encompasses a majority of the life insurance application period.
-Underwriting is how your life insurance company evaluates the risk of insuring you — i.e., how likely you are to die while your policy is active.
+The medical exam and blood test are part of the underwriting process, which is how your life insurance company evaluates the risk of insuring you — i.e., how likely you are to die while your policy is active.

-Using the blood test results, an underwriter can confirm medical information you shared in your initial phone interview or discover any health issues that you didn’t mention.
-After underwriting you’re assigned you an insurance classification based on your assessed risk level, which determines your final premium.
+Using the blood test results, an underwriter can confirm the medical information you shared in your initial phone interview and get the most up-to-date details about any of your health conditions.
+After underwriting, you’re assigned a life insurance classification based on your assessed risk level, which determines your final premium.

 There’s no “passing” or “failing” a blood test for your life insurance policy.
 The testing simply helps an underwriter get a more complete picture of your health.
 The insurance provider will be looking for signs of:

 Tobacco use, including cigars, chewing tobacco, and vaping

 High cholesterol, or other signs of heart disease

 Results that show any of the above may lead to higher premiums or, in severe cases, a declined application.
 If you purposely conceal information that’s revealed after the medical exam, your application could be denied or your coverage could be canceled.
 The life insurance company may also note on your Medical Information Bureau (MIB) report that you were dishonest, causing other companies to deny you coverage in the future.

 How to prepare for the life insurance blood test